1 8

 Our teaching credits include: Broadway Dance Center - Children & Teens Program, Colburn School, North Carolina School of the Arts, Edge Performing Arts Center, Regional Dance America, The New Orleans Ballet Association, The New Jersey Ballet, Eglevsky Ballet, The Ballet Alliance and others.

-CLASSES
+WORKSHOP CLASSES

 BALLET